elfo-rs/elfo/README.md

 Elfo is another actor system.
 Check [The Actoromicon](http://actoromicon.rs/).

-**Note: this system is still in early development and is not for production.**
+**Note: although it's already actively used in production, it's still under development.
+Wait for v0.2 for public announcement.**

 ## Usage
 To use `elfo`, add this to your `Cargo.toml`: